kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 If we didn’t do this, the acceptor would bring down all the clients if it crashed because sockets would be tied to the process that accepted them (which is the default behaviour).

-Also, let's don't forget to include the `TaskSupervisor` in our application supervisor.
+Also, let's don't forget to include the `Task.Supervisor` in our application supervisor.
 In `lib/mini_redis/application.ex`:

 ```diff